gitkraken/vscode-gitlens/README.md

 ## GitKraken Workspaces ☁️ and Focus ✨

-GitKraken Workspaces allow you to easily group and manage multiple repositories together, accessible from anywhere, streamlining your workflow.Create workspaces just for yourself or share (coming soon in GitLens) them with your team for faster onboarding and better collaboration.
+GitKraken Workspaces allow you to easily group and manage multiple repositories together, accessible from anywhere, streamlining your workflow.
+Create workspaces just for yourself or share (coming soon in GitLens) them with your team for faster onboarding and better collaboration.

 The Focus view brings all of your GitHub pull requests and issues into a unified actionable view to help to you more easily juggle work in progress, pending work, reviews, and more.
 Quickly see if anything requires your attention while keeping you focused.